sazima1/sazima-nvim/README.md

 1. The correct Neovim binary on your PATH.
 This is easily done by using Hopper and moving an Nvim binary into a folder on your PATH (like ~/bin).
 2. All plugins installed properly.
 Lazy.nvim needs an internet connection to install plugins, so you can install all your plugins on the OCF with Lazy, then Hopper over the necessary files.
 This can be laborious, so I have made a set of scripts that make this easier for you at [nvim_transfer](https://rzlc.llnl.gov/gitlab/aeag/users/sazima1/neovim/neovim-transfer).

+## Notes to Keep in Mind

+### LSP Servers

+1. `MasonToolsInstall` only needs to be run once when you first install Neovim on a new machine.
+2. `Mason` does _not_ show all the installed tools for some reason.
+This also led to me abandoning "mason-lspconfig" due to it searching for Mason-installed tools, even when Mason doesn't see all the tools.
+   - Previously, I would need to run `MasonToolsInstall` every time I opened Neovim if I wanted all my LSPs to work, even though they were installed.
+3. If you add a new LSP, you need to add it in a couple places:
+   - Add it to the "ensure_installed" section of the `mason-tool-installer.lua` config.
+   - Add it to the "servers" list in the `lspconfig.lua` config
+     - note